MicrosoftDocs/PowerShell-Docs/reference/v3/Management/Get-ChildItem.md

 Required: False
 Position: Named
 Default value: False
-Accept pipeline input: false
+Accept pipeline input: False
 Accept wildcard characters: False
 ```

 ### -UseTransaction
 Includes the command in the active transaction.
 This parameter is valid only when a transaction is in progress.
 For more information, see Includes the command in the active transaction.
 This parameter is valid only when a transaction is in progress.
 For more information, see